Frocalolo/video-wallpaper-scripts/README.md

 This script is used to cycle through wallpapers in `~/.config/video-wallpapers/wallpapers/` and set them as your wallpaper.
 It now supports mp4 and gif.

+If you want to set a specific video/gif in `~/.config/video-wallpapers/wallpapers/` as your wallpaper, add the corresponding number as an argument. (eg. to set 1.mp4 as the wallpaper, run `~/.config/video-wallpapers/setwall 1`)

-Gif wallpapers are implemented using gifview and mp4 wallpapers are implemented using mplayer.
+Gif wallpapers are implemented using gifview and mp4 wallpapers are implemented using mpv.
 I hope to implement html wallpapers in the future.

 Gifs must be optimized so that it is at your screen resolution, it will not auto stretch to your screen resolution!